Lelekhoa1812/Vietnamese-Passport-OCR-Project-with-VietOCR/README.md

 ## Project Overview
-This project implements an OCR (Optical Character Recognition) scanner for extracting key fields from passport images, such as names, date of birth, country, gender, and passport number.
+This project implements an OCR (Optical Character Recognition) scanner for extracting key fields from passport images, such as fullname, dob (date of birth), country, pob (place of birth), gender, cmnd (Vietnamese ID number), nameid (VNM>YOUR>FULL>NAME) and passportid (passport number).
 The system leverages the power of [VietOCR](https://github.com/pbcquoc/vietocr) for training and testing on a custom dataset formatted in COCO-style annotations.

 The project includes:
 - **Data Preparation**: Splitting the dataset into training and testing sets, generating synthetic passport data, cropping text regions from images, correcting their orientation, and creating annotation files compatible with VietOCR.